Vkrishm/Project3/README.md

 Examples of charts:

  ![Which are the best selling EV brands in the market - example](https://github.com/Vkrishm/Project3/assets/114547733/baf4efb5-7747-4367-b1a1-4e27c80bd85f)
+-	Which are the best selling EV brands in the market?

 ![How are sales of EV and Hybrid cars trending - example](https://github.com/Vkrishm/Project3/assets/114547733/0e2454f9-987a-499e-a1b7-8888bf902a24)
+-	How are sales of EV and Hybrid cars trending?

 ![What % of EV chrging stations are public and % private - example](https://github.com/Vkrishm/Project3/assets/114547733/dcec724d-b785-4501-af09-7512ccff9ebf)
+-	What % of EV chrging stations are public and % private

 ![What is the density of these charging stations across US Rationale - example](https://github.com/Vkrishm/Project3/assets/114547733/d95c36f0-5662-421e-9173-2638461e73dd)
+-	What is the density of these charging stations across US